ON THIS PAGE

 How to use the Goodnature Traps

-First, use the Rodent Detector kit that comes with the trap — it will help you pinpoint the best place to put your Traps.
-Set your trap at the exact same sites where rodent activity has been identified by the Rodent Detector Kit.
+First, use the trap location card that comes with the trap — it will help you pinpoint the best place to put your Traps.
+Set your trap at the exact same sites where rodent activity has been identified by the trap location card.
 If you’re not getting results, try a different spot.

 Watch this video on how to safely set your Traps: